 The fair value of the interest rate swap was estimated using the income approach.
 This method calculates the value of the swap by discounting future expected net cash flows, using LIBOR to build the yield curve, and adjusting for credit risk and quoted bid/offer levels for similar securities in the market.
 Credit risk can be measured by the actual market value exposure or theoretical exposure.
 When the fair value of any swap has a positive market value, then the DDA is exposed to the actual risk that the counterparty will not fulfill its obligations.
-As of June 30, 2017 and 2016, the DDA had no net exposure to actual credit risk on its swap for its counterparty.
-As of June 30, 2017 and 2016, the credit quality ratings of Comerica Bank, the counterparty to the swap, are A- and A, respectively, from Standard & Poor's and A3 from Moody's.
+As of June 30, 2017, the DDA had no net exposure to actual credit risk on its swap for its counterparty.
+As of June 30, 2017, the credit quality rating of Comerica Bank, the counterparty to the swap, was A-from Standard & Poor's and A3 from Moody's.